Welcome to Year 5

 PE

-For swimming the children need a costume; girls a one-piece costume and boys need a pair of fitted swimming trunks, not loose baggy board shorts, and a towel.
+Swimming kit = Children need a costume; girls a one-piece costume and boys need a pair of fitted swimming trunks, not loose baggy board shorts, and a towel.
 Please avoid light coloured swimming trunks and costumes.
 If they have long hair this needs to be tied up and a cap can be worn.
 Goggles can also be worn if they would like to.
 Flip-flops can be worn once they have changed to and from the pool side.
-As with PE, no jewellery should be worn for swimming although stud earrings can be kept in.

-Please make sure that your child has a named water bottle in school so that they can keep hydrated during the day.
+As you know, we can experience some warm weather during the summer term.
+Please make sure your child has a named water bottle in school so that they can keep hydrated during the day.
 Due to hygiene reasons, it is difficult to provide cups for the children, so it is important they have their own water bottle.

 Thank you,